jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Notes
  1. Models should have a no argument constructor so they can be instantiated.
  2. Database changes will require a restart of the application since JdbcTemplateMapper caches table metadata.
  3. When using @Column(name="some_column_name") to map a property to a non default column, it will impact using "SELECT * " with Spring BeanPropertyRowMapper in custom queries.
 The mismatch of column and property names will cause Spring BeanPropertyRowMapper to ignore these properties.
-Use "SELECT " + jdbcTemplateMapper.getColumnsSql(Class) which will create column aliases to match property names so will work with BeanPropertyRowMapper.
+Use "SELECT " + jdbcTemplateMapper.getBeanColumnsSql(Class) which will create column aliases to match property names so will work with BeanPropertyRowMapper.
  4. If insert/update fails do not reuse the object since it could be in an inconsistent state.
  5. For Oracle/SqlServer no support for blob/clob.
 Use JdbcTemplate directly for this with custom code